-White is a popular ceiling paint color, and it's not just out of a stodgy adherence to tradition.
-There are some very good reasons why homeowners keep painting their ceilings white:
+White is a popular ceiling paint color, and it's not just out of an adherence to tradition.
+Homeowners and designers favor white as a ceiling color because:

 - White Reflects Light: The ceiling reflects light as much, or more than the other four walls.
 Changing the color of your ceiling can greatly affect the amount of light in the room.

-- The illusion of depth: A white ceiling color gives the illusion of depth; dark ceiling colors have a visual "stop" point.
+- White Provides an Illusion of Depth: A white ceiling color gives the illusion of depth; dark ceiling colors have a visual stop point.
 But if you have 10-, 12-foot, or even higher ceilings, you may want a visual stop.
 Otherwise, the room may feel cavernous.